-This judgment is based upon information supplied by the PO, the originating organization, and the DDLFP.

-reviews candidate projects, assessing the relative merit of the candidate scientific or engineering research facility in comparison to other projects and opportunities competing for NSF resources, and recommends to the Director those projects that should move into the Preliminary Design/Readiness Stage.
+Copies of the approved CDR - along with the IMP, PDP, Facilities Panel memoranda and proposal merit review evaluations - should accompany this memorandum.
+All materials are transmitted to the MREFC Panel by the AD or Office Head of the sponsoring Directorate or Office.
+On the basis of this documentation, and discussions with NSF program staff, the MREFC Panel reviews candidate projects, assessing the relative merit of the candidate scientific or engineering research facility in comparison to other projects and opportunities competing for NSF resources, and recommends to the Director those projects that should move into the Preliminary Design/Readiness Stage.30

-The Director evaluates the IMP to ensure that the resources NSF proposes to commit towards further development are adequately matched to the anticipated scope of work, risks, partnering possibilities and other considerations related to further development.
+The Director evaluates the Internal Management Plan to ensure that the resources NSF proposes to commit towards further development are adequately matched to the anticipated scope of work, risks, partnering possibilities and other considerations related to further development.
 If satisfied, the Director approves the Preliminary Design Stage IMP and then decides which projects should move into this stage.
 These projects are then included in the Facility Plan, which is released annually.
 The NSB is asked to concur with the Director's decisions by approving the annual Facility Plan.